Webeak/symfonymailbundle/README.md

 # Mail bundle

-Offers an easy way to send email and track them.

-Read the documentation in the `doc` folder.
+Read the documentation in the `doc` directory to learn more.